 There was a conversation with him once where he did let down his guard and admitted that he would like out of the lifestyle, but that the cost was just too high.
 Why?
 Because his entire life, friendships, acquaintances, circles of friends and activities, everything- was tied to the lifestyle.
 He would on occasion be overheard arguing on the phone with an estranged prior partner who wanted things to continue but they had broken off.
 Things appeared to be quite emotionally charged.
 Yet he could not leave the lifestyle.
 He was caught with no way out.
 In looking back I can see why the LBGT movement of today is militant and adamant about non-conversion "therapy" and being dead-set against allowing free speech of Christians like myself to call this lifestyle a choice, insisting to their "own" that it is how they are born, and forcing it upon the culture.
 Satan keeps his goods intact that way.
 Anyway, back to Richard-

-He openly shared that he had caught the -he had full blown AIDS- this was back in the early days of drug cocktails being discovered for treatment.
-He bore the early marks of such treatments, with excessive weight loss and such.
+He openly shared that he had contracted HIV -and had full blown AIDS- this was back in the early days of drug cocktails being discovered for treatment.
+He bore the early marks of such treatments, with excessive weight loss.
 One time, on a lighter note, we were in the break room at work, and he adamantly retorted to my pressing the claims of God upon him....he wondered why I would care if he perished, and I told him it was because I loved him (as a friend).
 Now a couple tables over facing me were some other co-workers who could not hear much of the conversation but they should sure looked at me odd for telling him I loved him.
 In hindsight they may have misunderstood.
 I have since learned to be more careful in my speech.

 Of course in seeking to be faithful to the Lord, I did tell him the way out was the cross, where One died for even him, but to no avail, and things soon took a turn where we would lose contact.
 He was discharged from the workplace for something related to theft (this was a bank), and we lost contact.